kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 ...
 ```

-We still see the three instances of `runner` from commit `16d9990`.
+We still see the three instances of `runner:16d9990`.
-But the one instance of `runner` from commit `85d83c6` is no longer listed.
+But the one instance of `runner:85d83c6` is no longer listed.
-It stopped running.
+Between `aws-prod#65` and `aws-prod#66` it stopped running.
-We are seeing a blue-green deployment, mid-flight, in the wild!
+We were seeing a blue-green deployment, mid-flight!

+# Snapshot Diffs

-We can also find out what changed between snapshot `65` and `66` of `aws-prod`:
+Let's find out what's *different* between the `aws-prod#65` and `aws-prod#66` snapshots:

 ```shell {.command}
 kosli env diff aws-prod#65 aws-prod#66